Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 OpenLane is an open-source, end-to-end physical design flow for digital ASICs (Application-Specific Integrated Circuits) in the field of VLSI (Very Large Scale Integration).
 It is part of the broader OpenROAD project and is designed to be a fully automated, tape-out-ready toolchain for designing digital integrated circuits.
 OpenLane is used to transform a digital design (described in RTL) into a layout that can be fabricated.

 #### Key Features of OpenLane:
-1.**RTL to GDSII Flow:**- OpenLane provides a flow that takes RTL as input and produces GDSII (Graphic Design System II), which is the standard file format for the final layout of the chip.
+1. **RTL to GDSII Flow:**- OpenLane provides a flow that takes RTL as input and produces GDSII (Graphic Design System II), which is the standard file format for the final layout of the chip.

-2.**Open-Source Tools:** - It integrates several open-source tools such as Yosys (for synthesis), OpenSTA (for static timing analysis), Magic (for layout), KLayout (for layout visualization), and many others.
+2. **Open-Source Tools:** - It integrates several open-source tools such as Yosys (for synthesis), OpenSTA (for static timing analysis), Magic (for layout), KLayout (for layout visualization), and many others.
-3.**Technology-Independent:**- OpenLane is designed to work with various technology nodes, though it is primarily associated with the SkyWater 130nm PDK (Process Design Kit), which is also open-source.
+3. **Technology-Independent:**- OpenLane is designed to work with various technology nodes, though it is primarily associated with the SkyWater 130nm PDK (Process Design Kit), which is also open-source.
-4.**Customizable Flow:**- Users can customize the flow according to their design needs, with the ability to tweak various parameters and stages of the design process.
+4. **Customizable Flow:**- Users can customize the flow according to their design needs, with the ability to tweak various parameters and stages of the design process.
-5.**Tape-Out Ready:**- The flow is designed to produce results that are ready for tape-out, meaning the design can be sent to a foundry for manufacturing.
+5. **Tape-Out Ready:**- The flow is designed to produce results that are ready for tape-out, meaning the design can be sent to a foundry for manufacturing.
 #### Typical Flow in OpenLane:
 1. **Synthesis:**- Converting RTL code to a gate-level netlist.
 2. **Floorplanning:**- Defining the layout of the chip, including the placement of blocks and the arrangement of IOs.